okta/okta.github.io/_source/_standards/flows.md

 > For the `refresh_token` grant type, scopes in the Access Token and the new Refresh Token are those in the supplied Refresh Token minus any not listed in the `scope` parameter in the request.
 For the `client_credentials` grant type, scopes in the Access Token are those in the request plus those granted by policy.

-## Authorization Code Flow
+### Authorization Code Flow

 Your app redirects the user's browser to the Okta Authorization Server's [`/authorize` endpoint](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) with the `response_type` set to `code` in the URL.
 The Authorization Server authenticates the user, determines which permissions the user wishes to grant to your app, and redirects the browser, with an authorization code, to an endpoint that you provided  when you first registered your app with Okta.
 Your app presents the authorization code at the Authorization Server's `/token` endpoint with `grant_type` set to `authorization_code` and `scope` set to request some combination of Access Token, ID Token, and Refresh Token.
 The Authorization Server issues the requested tokens with the requested scopes.

 Most apps use this flow because of the security advantages described earlier.
 Using the Authorization Code flow whenever possible is a best practice.

-## Implicit Flow
+### Implicit Flow

 The implicit flow is designed for situations in which your app is not on a separate website but instead is written in a language like JavaScript that runs within the user's browser.
+Examples include single-page apps (SPAs).

-This presents the following security problems:
+This flow presents the following security problems:

 * You cannot exclude the client from communications between the user and the Authorization server, so your app might be able to steal the user's username and password.